xcodian/rpi-club-website/README.md

 # rpiclubwebsite
-Web application for the Raspberry Pi Club at GIHS
+Web application for the Raspberry Pi Club at GIHS.
 Shows a fake "shell" where the user can find out more information for the Raspberry Pi Club.
 Written entirely using HTML, CSS & JS.